Dr. Danielle Martin I @docdanielle

 In conjunction with her work at WCH, Danielle is an Associate Professor at the University of Toronto.
 The recipient of many awards and accolades, in 2019 she became the youngest physician ever to receive the F.N.G Starr Award, the highest honour available to Canadian Medical Association members.

-Dr. R. Sacha Bhatia is the FM Hill Chair in Health Systems Solutions and the Founding Director of the Institute for Health System Solutions and Virtual Care (WIHV) at Women’s College Hospital.
-He is the Division Head of Cardiology at Women’s College Hospital and is also a staff cardiologist and UHN and WCH.
-He is the national evaluation lead of the Choosing Wisely Canada campaign, a scientist at the Institute for Clinical Evaluative Sciences, and an Assistant Professor at the University of Toronto.
-He has been published in international peer reviewed journals like the New England Journal of Medicine and JAMA Internal Medicine.
-He has been a commentator on Bloomberg News, CTV News and the CBC, and has been asked to give over 80 presentations internationally, nationally and regionally since 2013.
+Dr. R. Sacha Bhatia is the FM Hill Chair in Health Systems Solutions and the Chief Medical Innovation Officer of Women’s College Hospital (WCH).
+He is also the Division Head of Cardiology at WCH, as well as a staff cardiologist at University Health Network (UHN).
+A scientist at the Institute for Clinical Evaluative Sciences (IC/ES) and an Associate Professor at the University of Toronto, he has been published in international peer reviewed journals like the New England Journal of Medicine and JAMA Internal Medicine.
+In 2013, he founded the Institute for Health System Solutions and Virtual Care (WIHV) and served as its Director until 2019.
+He has been a commentator on Bloomberg News, CTV News and the CBC, and has been asked to give over 100 presentations internationally, nationally and regionally over the past 6 years.

-He is a recipient of the American College of Cardiology’s Young Investigator Award, the American Society of Echocardiography’s Arthur E. Weyman Young Investigator Award, and most recently the Goldie Award for Quality and Innovation at the University of Toronto.
+He is a recipient of the American College of Cardiology’s Young Investigator Award, the American Society of Echocardiography’s Arthur E. Weyman Young Investigator Award, and most recently the Goldie Award for Quality and Innovation and the Louise Lemieux Charles Emerging Leader award at the University of Toronto.
 He sits on the boards of the Heart and Stroke Foundation and DREAM Global REIT, a publicly traded company listed on the TSX.

 Zahra is the Director of Operations for WIHV, she provides operational leadership and oversight to this diverse portfolio.
 Zahra is a seasoned healthcare leader with over a decade of experience.
 Since 2012 she has managed a number of provincial programs at Cancer Care Ontario (CCO), and most recently was the Group Manager for Patient Reported Outcomes (PROs) and Symptom Management.
 In early 2019, she was seconded to be the Acting Director of Person-Centred Care at CCO for a short term.
 Some of her notable accomplishments include creating the first strategic framework for the Symptom Management program and implementing the electronic collection of novel PROs across all the cancer centres in Ontario.
 Previously, she was the inaugural Network Manager for the Canadian Centre for Applied Research in Cancer Control (ARCC), and worked in Cancer Health Economics research at the British Columbia Cancer Agency and the Fred Hutchinson Cancer Research Centre.
 Zahra holds a Bachelor of Science (Biotechnology and Economics) from the University of Waterloo and a Masters of Health Administration from the University of British Columbia.